AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/4_add_clusters_cbg.md

-# Add Clusters to Cell-By-Gene Pipeline Step
+# Add Clusters to Cell-By-Gene
 This module maps cluster assignments from downsampled STALigner gridded data to cell-by-gene.

 ## Input Files